princebansal7/backend-server-cloud/README.md

 ## Reverse proxy using nginx and Certificate management

+- **NGINX**

-- **NGINX**: NGINX is open-source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
+    nginx is open-source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
 It can function as a proxy server for email (IMAP, POP3, and SMTP) and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.

 - For this, you need to have a domain.
 Add an `A record` in your DNS with the AWS machine IP and the corresponding subdomains.